 - Two references

-Applications for Summer Fellows are accepted on a rolling basis until all the positions are filled.
+Applications for Summer Interns are accepted on a rolling basis until all the positions are filled.

 Harvard Legal Aid Bureau